A PHASE I STUDY OF DS-3201B IN SUBJECTS WITH ACUTE MYELOGENOUS LEUKEMIA (AML) OR ACUTE LYMPHOCYTIC LEUKEMIA (ALL)

 8) Is receiving concomitant treatment with a strong inhibitor or inducer of CYP3A4/5 within 7 days of first receipt of DS-3201b.

-9) Consumption of herbs/fruits that may have an influence on PK of DS-3201b such as St. Johns wort, star fruit, Seville orange or Seville orange-containing foods and beverages, grapefruit or grapefruit-containing food or beverages from 14 days prior to the start of the study and throughout the entire study.
+9) Consumption of herbs/fruits that may have an influence on PK of DS-3201b such as star fruit, Seville orange or Seville orange-containing foods and beverages, grapefruit or grapefruit-containing food or beverages from 3 days prior to the start of the study and throughout the entire study.
+St. John's wort (hypericin) will not be permitted for 14 days prior to the start of the study and throughout the entire study.

 10) Had major surgery within 4 weeks before study drug treatment.

-11) Prolongation of corrected QT interval by Fridericia’s method (QTcF) at rest, where the mean QTcF interval is > 450 milliseconds (ms) based on triplicate electrocardiograms (ECGs), history of additional risk factors for TdP (eg, heart failure, hypokalemia, family history of Long QT Syndrome), or use of concomitant medications that prolong the QT/QTc interval.
+11) Prolongation of corrected QT interval by Fridericia’s method (QTcF) at rest, where the mean QTcF interval is > 450 milliseconds (ms) based on triplicate electrocardiograms (ECGs), additional risk factors for torsade de pointes (TdP; eg, active congestive heart failure or cardiomyopathy with NYHA Grade 3/4 dyspnoea or clinically significant rhythm abnormalties, hypokalemia, family history of Long QT Syndrome), or use of concomitant medications that prolong the QT/QTc interval.
+A list of concomitant therapiers that are prohibited during the study as they may induce QT changes are provided in the appendix.

 12) Pregnant or breastfeeding.